mvolkmann/blog/src/smalltalk.md

 - Remove the output from the Workspace window by pressing ctrl-z to undo adding it.

+## Other Preferences

+Many supported preferences are not directly on the menu accessed by opening a World menu and selecting Preferences.
+To access more preferences, click "All preferences..." which opens a Preferences window.
+Click a preference symbol in the left pane to display its current value in the right pane.

+To change the value of a preference:

+- Select it in the left pane.
+- Press cmd-i (inspect) to open an Inspect window.
+- In the bottom pane, enter `value := {new-value}` and "Do it".
+- Close the Inspect window.
+- Close the Preferences window.

+NOTE: Changing `#prettyPrintRectangularBlocks` to `true` did not cause saving chnages to method code to be formatted.

 ## Images

 A Smalltalk image contains the definitions of system-provided classes,